LB Uchenna Nwosu agrees to two-year deal with Seahawks

 Adding edge rushers was viewed by everyone as a priority for the Seahawks this offseason.

-And a few hours before teams could officially sign outside free agents to deals Wednesday the Seahawks addressed that obvious need, reportedly coming to terms with former Chargers’ outside linebacker Uchenna Nwosu, 25, on a two-year deal worth up to $20 million with $10.5 million guaranteed, as first reported by ESPN.
-A league source confirmed the agreement to the Times.
+And a few hours before teams could sign outside free agents to deals Wednesday, the Seahawks addressed that obvious need, reportedly coming to terms with former Chargers outside linebacker Uchenna Nwosu, 25, on a two-year deal worth up to $20 million with $10.5 million guaranteed, as first reported by ESPN.
+A league source confirmed the agreement to The Times.
+As ESPN first noted, the $10 million per year average would be the most Seattle has paid to any outside unrestricted free agent in the Pete Carroll/John Schneider era.

-Nwosu, a second-round pick out of USC in 2018, had 15 sacks in four years with the Chargers, including five last season when he started 15 games and played a career-high 782 snaps.
-He also had 17 quarterback hits and an interception of Patrick Mahomes in a late-season game against Kansas City and had the 15th-highest pressure rate in the NFL last season, according to Nest Gen Stats.
+Nwosu, a second-round draft pick out of USC in 2018, had 15 sacks in four years with the Chargers, including five last season when he started 15 games and played a career-high 782 snaps.
+He also had 17 quarterback hits, an interception of Patrick Mahomes in a late-season game against Kansas City and the 15th-highest pressure rate in the NFL last season, according to Next Gen Stats.

-He was rated as the 136th best free agent available by Pro Football Focus which wrote he is “a starting outside linebacker in scheme with 3-4 principles” and that “Nwosu is a solid pass-rusher and he’s a capable player in coverage, so his skills are best used in a system that still asks its edge rushers to drop into coverage.”
+He was rated as the 136th-best free agent available by Pro Football Focus, which wrote he is “a starting outside linebacker in scheme with 3-4 principles” and that “Nwosu is a solid pass-rusher and he’s a capable player in coverage, so his skills are best used in a system that still asks its edge rushers to drop into coverage.”

 That appears to fit with what the Seahawks plan to do defensively with new coordinator Clint Hurtt, who has said the team will use more 3-4 looks going forward.

-PFF further noted how Nwosu played particularly well in the second half of the 2021 season.
+PFF further noted that Nwosu played particularly well in the second half of the 2021 season.

-“Nwosu delivered the best stretch of his career during the second half of the 2021 season, and it was perfect timing,’ PFF wrote.
+“Nwosu delivered the best stretch of his career during the second half of the 2021 season, and it was perfect timing,” PFF wrote.
 “From Week 8 through the end of the season, Nwosu did not record a single game grade below 65.0 — a remarkable run of consistency at any position.
 His 27 quarterback pressures over the final 11 weeks of the season were as many as he’s accumulated in any full season prior.

 “The Chargers’ lack of talent along the defensive line outside of Joey Bosa is an ongoing problem, but Nwosu stepped up in a major way down the stretch.
 Nwosu handled becoming a starter quite admirably, as he posted a career-high 68.5 pass-rush grade.
 He can also effectively drop into coverage on a handful of snaps a game, as he allowed just 32 receiving yards from six receptions for the season, making him a strong fit for teams employing a 3-4 defensive front. ”